cellarium-ai/cellarium-cas/README.md

 ```

 ## Annotation
-You can annotate 10x h5 matrices from local disk:
+You can annotate 10x Cell Ranger h5 matrices from local disk:
 ```python3

 response = cas.annotate_10x_h5_file(filepath="your_path_to_local_h5_file.h5")
 ```
-or anndata file from local disk:
+or an anndata file from local disk:
 ```python3
 response = cas.annotate_anndata_file(filepath="your_path_to_local_h5_file.h5ad")
 ```